joshstrupp-dot-com/ms2-thesis/README.md

 Tegmark, Max.
 Life 3.0: Being human in the age of Artificial Intelligence.
 New York: Vintage Books, A Division of Penguin Random House LLC, 2018.

+Blum, Beth.
+The self-help compulsion: Searching for advice in modern literature.
+New York: Columbia University Press, 2020.